RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/api-clients/net/Net-Samples.md

 var projectsResponse = await projectClient.ListProjectsAsync();
 ```

- *\*Using this method, a unique TraceId will be generated on each request.*
+*Using this method, a unique TraceId will be generated for each request.*

 <!-- theme: info -->